Mavericks vs. Grizzlies Prediction & Picks - October 30

 Mavericks vs. Grizzlies Prediction & Picks: Line, Spread, Over/Under - October 30

-The Memphis Grizzlies (0-3) are 2.5-point underdogs as they attempt to break a three-game losing streak when they host the Dallas Mavericks (2-0) on Monday, October 30, 2023 at FedExForum.
-The matchup airs at 8:00 PM ET on BSSE and BSSW.
+The Memphis Grizzlies (0-3) will look to halt a three-game losing streak when they host the Dallas Mavericks (2-0) on Monday, October 30, 2023 at FedExForum as only 1.5-point favorites.
+The game airs at 8:00 PM ET on BSSE and BSSW.

 Place your bets on any NBA matchup at BetMGM, and sign up with our link for a first-time deposit bonus!